The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-An expansion in powers of opacity is only meaningful for $c_\text{opaque} \ll 1$, and the derivation \eqref{Ceq4} does not fix the prefactor $c_\text{opaque}$ of the medium-modified splitting function.
-Both issues will be overcome in section~\ref{sec4} when both norm and shape of the medium-modified splitting function will be calculated as functions of the quenching parameter $\hat{q}$.
-As the normalization of \eqref{Ceq4} is not the result of a calculation, we discuss in the following only the functional shape of \eqref{Ceq4} and we fix the normalization $c_\text{opaque} = 1$ for the numerical results displayed in Figs.~\ref{figN1} and~\ref{figN12}.
+An expansion in powers of opacity is only meaningful for $c_\text{opaque} \ll 1$.
+To determine the opacity, one requires knowledge about the scattering centre density $n_0$, the total elastic cross-section $\sigma_\text{el}$ and the in-medium path-length $L$.
+In models assuming a weakly coupled thermal plasma, $n_0$, $\sigma_\text{el}$ and $\mu_D$ depend on the plasma temperature only~\cite{Gyulassy:1993hr}, see e.g. Ref. \cite{Isaksen:2022pkj} for a recent implementation.
+In the following we discuss only the functional shape of \eqref{eq3.25} and fix the normalisation $c_\text{opaque} = 1$ for the numerical results displayed in Figs.~\ref{figN1} and~\ref{figN12}.

-Numerical results for the medium-modified splitting function \eqref{Ceq4} in Figs.~\ref{figN1} and~\ref{figN12} display the tell-tale signs of momentum broadening.
-The medium moves $c\bar{c}$-pairs from very small transverse momentum $k_c$ to larger transverse momentum thus depleting the vacuum distribution at very small $k_\text{c}$.
-The typical shift of transverse momentum is found to peak at $k_c^2 \simeq 2\, \mu_D^2$.
-This is one motivation for rescaling masses and transverse momenta by the particular scale $2\, \mu_D^2$ in \eqref{Ceq2} (see also Appendix~\ref{appc}).
-Fig.~\ref{figN12} also indicates that the medium-modification to the splitting function is positive over a much larger region of phase space than the region in which it is negative.
+Numerical results for the medium-modified splitting function \eqref{eq3.25} in Figs.~\ref{figN1} and~\ref{figN12} display the tell-tale signs of momentum broadening.
+The medium moves $c\bar{c}$-pairs from very small to larger relative transverse momentum, thus depleting the vacuum distribution at very small $\upkappa$ .
+The typical shift of transverse momentum is found to peak at ${\upkappa}^2 \simeq 2\, \mu_D^2$, which is one motivation for rescaling masses and transverse momenta by the scale $2\, \mu_D^2$ in \eqref{eq3.23} (see also Appendix~\ref{appc}).
+Fig.~\ref{figN12} also indicates that the medium modification of the splitting function is positive over a much larger region of phase space than the region in which it is negative.
 This is a first indication that the total yield of $c\bar{c}$-pairs can be enhanced due to medium-effects.
-We shall quantify this enhancement in section~\ref{sec6} after having fixed the normalization of the medium-modified splitting function.
+We shall quantify this enhancement in section~\ref{sec6} after having fixed the normalisation of the medium-modified splitting function.